Question about 1996 Dodge Intrepid

 Yes it is very possilbe that it bent the valves as these cars do that when the timing belt goes. i reccomend taking off the head and taking it to a machine shop to eveluate. it is easier and cheaper as you do not have the proper equipment to do so. also replace water pump and head gasket as well. nothing is wrong with the bottom end of the motor. it is the head

-a 6ya expert can help you resolve that issue over the phone in a minute or two.
+a 6ya Mechanic can help you resolve that issue over the phone in a minute or two.

-best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.
+Best thing about this new service is that you are never placed on hold and get to talk to real repair professionals here in the US.

-click here to download the app (for users in the US for now) and get all the help you need.
+click here to Talk to a Mechanic (only for users in the US for now) and get all the help you need.